ilumn/YT-Archive/README.md

 - possible rewrite using pafy, yt-dl, or youtube-dl instead of pytube

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPLv3 License.
 See the LICENSE file for details.